One year, a challenge every month (due by the last day of the Month), and at the end of it, 12 fabulous historical garments.

 March: The Great Outdoors – Get out into the weather and dirt with an item for outdoor pursuits. (note that the link takes you off this website, to fellow HSF admin’s blog Matsukaze Workshops)

 April: Circles, Squares & Rectangles – Many historical garments, and the costumes of many people around the world, use basic geometric shapes as their basis.
-In this challenge make a garment made entirely of squares, rectangles and circles
+In this challenge make a garment made entirely of squares, rectangles and circles (note that the link takes you off this website, to fellow HSF admin’s Klara’s blog)

 May: Literature – The written word has commemorated and immortalised fashions for centuries, from the ‘gleaming’ clothes that Trojans wore before the war, to Desdemona’s handkerchief, ‘spotted with strawberries’, to Meg in Belle Moffat’s borrowed ballgown, and Anne’s longed for puffed sleeves.
 In this challenge make something inspired by literature: whether you recreate a garment or accessory mentioned in a book, poem or play, or dress your favourite historical literary character as you imagine them.